 Traditions of Christ and the Templars in the Holy Land Tour

-Israel only depart for airport in the evening.
-If staying on for Jordan, overnight in Jerusalem
+Day 11 (Sun) Nov.
+15 Free Day in Jerusalem; Israel only depart for airport in the evening for an early morning flight (Mon.
+Nov16).
+If staying on for Jordan extension, overnight in Jerusalem

 Jordan Extension Itinerary

-Day 15 (Thursday, Sept.
-26) Breakfast at Ma’in Hot Springs Resort before heading north to Madaba and then Mount Nebo.
-From there will drive to Jerash, an ancient city that prides itself for having an unbroken chain of human occupation dating back more than 6,500 years.
-We will have our final Farewell Dinner in Amman before we head to the Amman airport.
+Day 15 (Thursday, Nov.
+19) Breakfast at Ma’in Hot Springs Resortbefore heading north to Madaba to visit St George Church and then Mount Nebo.
+From there will drive to Amman and visit the Citadel and other sites before we have our final Farewell Dinner in Amman and thenhead to the Amman airport.

-Day 16 (Friday Sept 27) Leave Ammon, Jordan with our flight back to the USA
+Day 16 (Friday Nov.20) Leave Ammon, Jordan with our flight back to the USA

 After serving an LDS mission in Moscow, Russia, Mandy Green earned her BA in Humanities from Brigham Young University, with a minor in English Literature.
 She married Brent Green in 1998 and they are the proud (if not perplexed) parents of three children.
 Mandy is fluent in Russian and can read and write in Biblical Hebrew and Koine (New Testament) Greek.
 Her post graduate studies include courses in Ancient Texts and Temples, the Nag Hamadi Writings, Egyptian Religion, Hermeticism, and Grail Lore.
 She also spent a summer taking a special archaeology course at Hebrew University in Jerusalem in 2014.